12 of the Best Wheated Bourbon Bottles to Try

 You can’t go wrong with an Old Fashioned.
 The beauty of this drink is its simplicity, which truly lets the bourbon take center stage.
 The gentle sweetness of a wheated bourbon means you can be delicate with your sugar or syrup, allowing the spirit’s notes of vanilla and caramel to come forward.
 For a simple twist, try making an Earl Grey simple syrup; its bergamot notes pair beautifully with the bourbon’s profile.
 Another must-know is the Whiskey Sour.
 Its bright, citrusy flavor is perfectly rounded out by the creamy texture of wheated bourbon.
 Just shake 2 oz of bourbon, ¾ oz of fresh lemon juice, and ½ oz of simple syrup with ice for a perfectly balanced classic.

-Modern Twists on the Classics
+Easy, Modern Twists on Classic Cocktails

 If you’re ready to experiment, a Wheat Boulevardier is a great place to start.
 A cousin to the Negroni, this cocktail swaps gin for bourbon, creating a drink that’s rich, complex, and perfectly balanced between bitter and sweet.
 Simply combine equal parts wheated bourbon, sweet vermouth, and Campari for a sophisticated sipper.
 For something lighter, especially in warmer weather, try a refreshing highball.
 Mix 2 oz of wheated bourbon with ½ oz of a hibiscus ginger simple syrup, top with club soda, and garnish with a lime wedge.
 This drink is bright and floral, showcasing just how versatile wheated bourbon can be in different cocktail recipes.

-Tips for Mixing the Perfect Drink
+My Go-To Tips for Mixing the Perfect Drink

 The key to a great bourbon cocktail is balance.
 Since wheated bourbons lean on the sweeter side, you’ll want to make sure you have enough acidity to cut through the richness.
 Always use fresh citrus juice—it makes a world of difference.
 When you’re shaking a drink with citrus, don’t be shy.
 A vigorous shake not only chills the cocktail but also provides the perfect amount of dilution, softening the alcohol and melding the flavors together.
 Don’t be afraid to play with different syrups and bitters to complement the notes in your chosen bourbon.
 Most importantly, taste as you go and adjust to what you like best.
 After all, the perfect drink is the one you enjoy most.